madame-president/krp-research-articles/articles/lightning_network_growth_projections.md

 #### Number of Nodes

 16. Total # of nodes peaked in 2023, at roughly at 15,400.
-Currently, there is roughly 13,100 nodes.
+Currently, there are roughly 13,100 nodes.
 Extrapolating the historical data of 3 years, we calculated the daily average change to be 0.0293%.

 #### Number of Channels

 17. Total # of channels also peaked in 2023, at roughly 67,000.
-Currently, there is roughly 51,000 channels.
+Currently, there are roughly 51,000 channels.
 Extrapolating the historical data of 3 years, we calculated the daily average change to be 0.0209%.

 #### Network Capacity

-18. No particular peak has been identified, The volumes from 2021 - 2023 are similar to current network capacity, which is 5,140 bitcoins.
+18. No particular peak has been identified, The volumes from 2021 - 2023 are similar to the current network capacity, which is 5,140 bitcoins.
 The daily average change we calculated is 0.1754%.

 #### Development activity

 19. Updates to LND, c-lightning, Eclair, and other implementations, as well as new applications and improvements are crucial in order to gain mass adoption.
 Most of these efforts are done by free-willing developers.

 ## Growth Analysis for LSPs - 365 days out